Stefanos Sakellaridis

 Stefanos Sakellaridis (born 13 September 2004) is a Greek tennis player.

-Sakellaridis has a career high ATP singles ranking of 647 achieved on 9 January 2023.
-He also has a career high ATP doubles ranking of 621 achieved on 10 October 2022.
+Sakellaridis has a career high ATP singles ranking of world No. 275 achieved on 17 November 2025 and a career high ATP doubles ranking of No. 285 achieved on 18 December 2023.

 Sakellaridis made his ATP main draw debut at the 2023 United Cup representing Greece, where he won his first ATP match ever against Belgian Zizou Bergs.
 As a result he moved 130 positions up into the top 700.